Updated February 5, 2020 . AmFam Team

 Credit card debt can be scary, especially if you have a lot of it across many different accounts.
 But what if there was a way to put all that debt together and lower your payments so you can manage it more easily?
 Credit card debt consolidation can help.
-We’ll go into some of the different ways you can consolidate your credit card debt and pay it off with less stress.

 Credit card debt consolidation is the act of compounding or combining multiple credit card balances into one single monthly payment.
 Ideally, it’ll have a lower interest rate than all the interest rates of your individual cards combined.
 This way, you can save money by paying less or no interest.

 Consolidating your credit card debt can be beneficial when trying to pay off a large amount of debt, either all at once or over time.
 There are a couple different ways to go about starting to consolidate your debt, but there are important considerations to make before choosing this route.

 Getting out of debt could be as easy as consolidating your credit card debt.
 Let's look at some common benefits of debt consolidation.

 Consolidating your debts might reduce your payments by lowering your interest rate on a loan or credit card.
 You can pay off your debt faster if you have a lower interest rate, which means more of your monthly payment goes toward principal.

 Interest on some equity and debt consolidation loans is tax deductible.
 Tax-deductible interest includes mortgage interest on both a first and second mortgage, mortgage interest on investment properties, student loan interest, and some business loans.

 You can simplify your payments if you group the balances together.
 You'll be able to track your progress instead of having to pay off multiple debts at different times.
 You can combine credit cards, student loans, medical bills, and more into one monthly payment.